-I would never forget my first lesson in illustration.
+I would never forget my first drawing lesson.
 The teacher arranged a selection of natural objects on the table said: “Draw them”.
-“OMG” – I thought to myself – “This is REALLY going to go well”.
 I was really scared, as I never drew anything from life before.
-I picked the easiest object to draw – a simple tree branch – and luckily, I soon discovered that most students at the table were clearly of the same ability as I was.
-Except for one girl.
-She picked the most difficult object – a bunch of roses – and in the same amount of time, she managed to produce the most amazing sketch, with shading, tones, confident strokes and everything!
-I was in awe!
-When I went home, I tried to draw a few other things that I found in the garden: a tree, some bark and a shell.
-It was kind of exciting, but I was far from happy with how my drawings were turning out.
+I picked the easiest object to draw – a simple tree branch – and luckily, I soon discovered that most students at the table were of the same ability as I was.

 The good news is, your drawing can improve dramatically if you just change the way you think about it.